-House Bill 439 (LC 44 3017)
+House Bill 439 (LC 44 3130S)

-Dear Chairman Williams:
+Dear Chairman Hufstetler:

 The bill would modify vendor compensation for sales and use tax.
-Under current law, dealers who collect and remit sales and use tax, in a timely fashion, may deduct a portion before remittance as compensation for administering the tax.
+Under current law, dealers who collect and remit sales and use tax in a timely fashion may deduct a portion before remittance as compensation for administering the tax.
 Current law allows a deduction of 3 percent of the first \$3,000 of the combined total amount of all sales and use taxes reported due on each return for each location and 0.5 percent of the portion of tax collected exceeding \$3,000.
-The bill would increase the deduction, beginning in 2026, as follows:

-- Allow dealers to keep 3 percent of the first \$10,000 of the combined total amount of all sales and use taxes reported due on each return for each location. - For 2026, allow dealers to keep 0.5 percent of the portion of tax collected exceeding \$10,000. - For 2027-2030, the amount of compensation for the portion of tax collected exceeding \$10,000 will increase 0.25 percentage points annually until it reaches 1.5 percent in 2030
+This bill would increase the deduction to 3 percent of the first \$10,000 of the combined total amount of all sales and use taxes reported due on each return for each location and 0.5 percent of the portion of tax collected exceeding \$10,000.
 The bill would become effective January 1, 2026.